Loading...

 ◆ __scratch_x

-Section attribute macro for placement in the SRAM bank 4 (known as "scratch X")
+Section attribute macro for placement in the penultimate SRAM bank (known as "scratch X")

 Parameters